Self-Directed IRA Expert: Horizon Trust BlogJune 8, 2022by Horizon TrustHow Do I Calculate My Required Minimum Distribution?

 What happens if I don’t withdraw my RMD by the deadline?

-If you don’t withdraw your annual RMD, or if your withdrawal doesn’t meet the minimum required, the RMD amount that remains in your investment account will be taxed at 50%.
+If you don’t withdraw your annual RMD or if your withdrawal doesn’t meet the minimum required, the RMD amount that remains in your investment account will be taxed at 25%, or 10% if the RMD is timed correctly and takes place within two years.
+This is a decrease from 50% as part of the SECURE 2.0 Act.
 To avoid unnecessary taxation, it’s important to calculate your RMD correctly and be aware of IRS RMD deadlines.

-Currently, qualifying retirement account holders must take their initial distribution by April 1, and all subsequent distributions must be made by Dec 31.
+Qualifying retirement account holders must take their initial distribution by April 1, and all subsequent distributions must be made by December 31.
 During the first qualifying year, account holders typically must make an initial withdrawal by April 1 of that year and another by December 31 of that same year.

 What retirement plans have an RMD?